rbisdorff/Digraph3/docSphinx/index.rst

 Parts of the documentation
 ..........................
 :New:

-   - A new :py:class:`~linearOrders.BachetRanking` class has been added to the :py:mod:`linearOrders` module implementing a :ref:`new ranking rule  <Bachet-Tutorial-label>` based on bipolar-valued base 3 encoded *Bachet* numbers provided by the :py:class:`arithmetics.BachetNumber` class.
+   * :ref:`A new multicriteria ranking rule based on bipolar-valued base 3 Bachet numbers <Bachet-Tutorial-label>`

-   - The tutorial on :ref:`Computing a best choice recommendation <Rubis-Tutorial-label>` has been thoroughly reviewed and upgraded

-   - A tutorial on :ref:`using the Digraph3 HPC resources <HPC-Ranking-Tutorial-label>` for ranking several millions of multicriteria performance records via big sparse outranking digraphs
+   * A tutorial on :ref:`using the Digraph3 HPC resources <HPC-Ranking-Tutorial-label>` for ranking several millions of multicriteria performance records via big sparse outranking digraphs

-   - A :py:mod:`pairings` module for solving pairing problems illustrated with two tutorials on computing **fair** :ref:`intergroup<Fair-InterGroup-Pairings-label>` and :ref:`intragroup<Fair-IntraGroup-Pairings-label>` pairing solutions
+   *  A :py:mod:`pairings` module for solving pairing problems illustrated with two tutorials on computing **fair** :ref:`intergroup<Fair-InterGroup-Pairings-label>` and :ref:`intragroup<Fair-IntraGroup-Pairings-label>` pairing solutions

-   - :ref:`Condorcet's 1785 critical perspective on the simple plurality voting rule <Condorcet-Tutorial-label>`

-   - :ref:`On characterizing bipolar-valued outranking digraphs <Sufficiency-Tutorial-label>`

-   - :ref:`Consensus quality of the bipolar-valued outranking relation <Outranking-Consensus-Tutorial-label>`

 #. `Tutorials <tutorial.html>`_